 Starting with the breakfast, I made the famous Masala Dosa of Tamil Nadu, where Potato masala is stuffed inside the dosa and served with a variety of Chutneys and Sambar.
 The potato Masala that I made was thick for it to be stuffed in.
 For a change, I made Coriander Coconut Chutney, Onion Chutney along with Amma's podi.
 Our regular stock of Amma's podi got exhausted and I got a fresh batch made by Amma.

-Keeping with our custom of making a sweet on birthdays, I was wondering what to make that will be enough to feed 12 people with couple of servings.
+Keeping with our custom of making a sweet on birthdays, I was wondering what to make that will be enough to feed 12 people with a couple of servings.
 Seviyan or Semiya Payasam came to mind.
 This is my favorite sweet when Amma makes.
-I don’t make it so frequently and confirmed that my guests like this.
+I don't make it so frequently and confirmed that my guests like this.

-As you got to use more milk to get that richness, I was contemplating on quantity of milk, I remembered the tin of condensed milk lying around.
+As you got to use more milk to get that richness, I was contemplating on the quantity of milk, I remembered the tin of condensed milk lying around.
 I had plans of making Eggless Chocolate Cake with it.
-But since my oven is not in a working condition, it will be a while for me to attempt it.
+But since my oven is not in working condition, it will be a while for me to attempt it.
 I decided that the best way to use up the tin is to make the Seviyan.

 Seviyan | Sweet Vermicelli